wlandau/parallelRemake/example/README.md

 )
 ```

-Above, I include the `.yml` extensions of the files, but you have the option to omit them.
+Be sure to include names for all of the stages (in this case, `data` and `plot`), and be sure that `c(names(stages), unlist(stages))` has no duplicates.
+In `stages`, I include the `.yml` extensions of the files, but you have the option to omit them.
+Duplicates are checked after the `.yml` extension are removed.

 This organization of steps into stages is encoded in the overarching [Makefile](https://www.gnu.org/software/make/) produced by `write_makefile`.

 ```{r}
 write_makefile(stages)